gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 This guide provides a suggested timeline for planning your event, but it is not prescriptive.

-### Common Issues Reported by People with Disabilities
+### Common issues reported by people with disabilities

-Before exploring this guide, we invite you to review common complaints about events that we collected from persons with disabilities.
-Please collaborate with us to address the following challenges head-on.
+Before exploring this guide, we invite you to review common barriers about events that we collected from persons with disabilities.
+Please collaborate with us to address the following challenges.

 #### Audio

-- Difficulty understanding / hearing speakers and the captions are unreliable
+- Difficulty understanding / hearing participants and unreliable captions
 - Participants are talking over each other, making conversations hard to comprehend
 - Presenters are speaking too quickly, causing interpreters to struggle or skip parts of the speech
 - Challenges in multilingual events when the language switches often and quickly, affecting the captioning